NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ## Overview

-This project introduces a `massenergy.units` file for use with the GNU `units` utility, redefining the speed of light (`c = 1`) and rescaling the second to represent light travel distance (\~299,792 km).
-These changes allow you to directly convert between mass and energy, effectively treating them as the same unit.
+This project provides a small `massenergy.units` file for [GNU Units](https://www.gnu.org/software/units/).
+It redefines the second as the distance light travels in one second and sets the speed of light `c = 1`.
+Mass and energy then convert directly via \(E = mc^2\).

-Through this lens, a gram becomes 21 kilotons.
-A sugar cube is a city-level bomb.
-And the Sun, in its radiant glory, evaporates 4 million tons of mass every second.
+Through this lens, a gram is about 21 kilotons of TNT.
+A sugar cube is city-scale.
+The Sun radiates roughly four million tons of mass every second.

 You’ll never see the universe quite the same again.